Neural Radiance Fields for the Real World: A Survey: Computer Vision Tasks beyond Reconstruction

-While the previous methods are scene-specific, other approaches aim for a general model to perform visual recognition across multiple NeRF-encoded scenes.
+While the previous methods are scene-specific and depend on reconstruction quality, other approaches aim for a general model to perform visual recognition across multiple NeRF-encoded scenes.
 Trained NeRFs can act as a versatile visual data format, capable of generating 2D images from various viewpoints or creating sequences that simulate video.
 Building on this, some methods perform visual recognition within the NeRF's implicit scene representation.
 For instance, NeRF-RPN~\cite{nerfrpn} detects 3D objects in a NeRF scene by training a standard object detector on sampled NeRF primitives (\textit{e.g.},~density and color).
 NeSF~\cite{vora2022nesf} achieves semantic segmentation across scenes by training a neural network to map sampled NeRF representations to generic features, which can then be segmented by deep-learning segmentation models.

 A crucial aspect of applying NeRFs to visual recognition tasks lies in the interplay between the geometric and semantic features of a scene.
 Often, one aims to exploit geometric features to semantically distinguish objects within a scene.
 However, research has also demonstrated that integrating semantic reasoning into NeRF models can contribute to a more comprehensive understanding of scene geometry and appearance, thereby improving the model's efficacy for novel view synthesis.
 For instance, DietNeRF~\cite{Jain_2021_ICCV} and SinNeRF~\cite{xu2022sinnerf} utilize semantic reasoning to address data deficiencies such as limited view diversity and inaccurate camera poses, boosting generalization across unseen viewpoints and environments.
+Yet, these methods usually fail to predict fine-grained details on unobserved areas.